How the Android payment SDK works

 The Zettle payment SDK lets you accept in-store payments and issue refunds from any iOS/Android app.
 The Zettle SDK is embedded in the Zettle app (Zettle POS and payment SDK).
 The SDK is designed for easy implementation and usage, to provide the best possible everyday payment experiences for merchants.

 The integration with the payment SDK is a self-service-process that you can go through without any dependency, to get quickly up-and-running.
-You create an account in the Developer Portal, register your app, and receive the necessary credentials.
+On the Developer Portal, you create an account and then create app credentials.
 When done, you receive a demo account that can be used to test the SDK before going live.
 See Get started.